 The Advanced Negotiation Skills programme is CEDR’s flagship negotiation training for individuals.

 Building on 25 years of experience as experts in the fields of negotiation, mediation and business, CEDR has developed a course designed to enable individuals to handle any negotiation with skill and confidence.
 CEDR’s practical programme is particularly distinctive because it is taught by trainers who are all practising negotiators, facilitators and coaches and has a high level of participant coaching.

-This 3-day course gives you detailed practical insight into the process and skills to negotiate effectively.
+This two-day course gives you detailed practical insight into the process and skills to negotiate effectively.

 During the course, delegates will learn: